project-gemmi/gemmi/docs/hkl.rst

 The reindexing function changes:

 * Miller indices of reflections
-  (if new indices would be fractional the reflection is removed),
+  (if the new indices would be fractional, the reflection is removed),
 * space group,
 * unit cell parameters (in MTZ records CELL and DCELL, and in batch headers).

-Reindexing takes as an argument the operator that is to be applied to Miller indices.
-In Python, it returns a textual message for the user:
+Reindexing takes an operator that is applied to the Miller indices.
+Information about the operation is passed to a :ref:`Logger <logger>`.

 .. doctest::